DuggyL/frontend-milestone-project-2/README.md

 ## Win Screen
 <img src=assets/images/screenshots/winoverlay-desktop.png>

 After the players successfully complete the game.
 A “You Win! screen will pop up to congratulate the player for clearing the game.
-If the player which to play the game again, they can click on “Replay” to play the game all over again.
+If the player wishes to play the game again, they can click on “Replay” to play the game all over again.

 Mobile Win Overlay [view](./assets/images/screenshots/winoverlay-mobile.png)